amrohendawi/amrohendawi.github.io/_posts/2022-02-10-bookstore-chatbot-rasa.md

 ### Natural Language Processing (NLP)

-NLP is a branch of artificial intelligence that deals with the interaction between computers and human languages.
+NLP is a branch of AI that deals with the interaction between computers and human languages.
 It is used to process and analyze large amounts of natural language data.
 NLP is used in a variety of applications, including chatbots, voice recognition, and natural language understanding.

-To build the NLP pipeline for the chatbot, we used the spaCy library, which is a free, open-source library for advanced natural language processing in Python.
+To build the NLP pipeline for the chatbot, we used the spaCy library.
+This is a free, open-source library for advanced natural language processing in Python.
 It is designed specifically for production use and helps to build applications that process and "understand" large volumes of text.

 [SpaCy](https://spacy.io/) is a newer framework, and it has gained popularity because of its ease of use and simplicity.
 In comparison with Stanford CoreNLP, it has several advantages, including faster and more memory-efficient operation and better documentation.
 Unlike CoreNLP, spaCy also includes a machine learning-based part-of-speech tagger.
 Moreover, spaCy integrates very well with chatbot frameworks such as Rasa and provides satisfactory results.